concourse/time-resource/README.md

 ## Behavior

-### `check`: Report the current time.
+### `check`: Produce timestamps satisfying the interval.

 Returns a new version only if it has been longer than `interval` since the given version, or if there is no version given.

-### `in`: Report the given time, or current time.
+### `in`: Report the given time.

-If triggered by `check`, returns the original version as the resulting version.
-Otherwise, returns the current time as the resulting version.
+Fetches the given timestamp, writing the request's metadata to `input` in the destination.

 #### Parameters

 *None.*

-### `out`: Not implemented.
+### `out`: Produce the current time.

-If you can figure out what updating time could possibly mean in this universe, submit a PR.
-With tests.
+Returns a version for the current timestamp.
+This can be used to record the time within a build plan, e.g. after running some long-running task.

 #### Parameters